rbw/flask-journey/docs/index.rst

 Flask-Journey is managed through a ``Journey`` instance.

-This component and procedure is only necessary if you plan on using the ``journey.BlueprintBundle`` for managing blueprints.
+*This component and procedure is only necessary if you plan on using the ``journey.BlueprintBundle`` for managing blueprints.*

-Anyway - if you do want to use it and you're utilizing the application factory pattern, then you probably want to set up ``Journey`` with init_app():
+If you're utilizing application factories, then you probably want to go the init_app() route.

 .. code-block:: python

     from flask import Flask
     from flask_journey import Journey

-    from .bundles import bundle1, bundle2
+    from .bundles import bundle

     app = Flask(__name__)
     journey = Journey()
-    journey.attach_bundle(bundle1)
-    journey.attach_bundle(bundle2)
+    journey.attach_bundle(bundle)
     journey.init_app(app)